The Tyddewi herd of Welsh Black cattle

 Breeding for the Castlemartin type of Welsh Black (a large bodied animal that produces both meat and milk), the herd gained a strong reputation for top quality cattle with wonderful temperaments.

-Now, their main role is more conservation-based: they spend their days grazing the land to allow wildflower meadows, marshy grassland and Rhos pastures to flourish with flora and fauna.
+Now, their role is conservation-based: they spend their days grazing the land to allow wildflower meadows, marshy grassland and Rhos pastures to flourish with flora and fauna.
 The cattle also graze the adjoining 40 acres of Waun Fachelich, owned by the National Trust, eating the dominant grasses and making space for wildflowers to bloom.
 The cattle live their whole natural lives with us and are very much friends rather than food.